fncbook/fnc/book/linsys/structure.md

 {doc}`demos/structure-timing`
 ```

-In order to take advantage of the savings, we would need minor modifications to {ref}`function-lufact` and the triangular substitution routines.
-Alternatively, we can get Julia to take advantage of the structure automatically by converting the matrix into a special type called {term}`sparse`, defined in the `SparseArrays` package.
+In order to take advantage of the savings, we would need minor modifications to {numref}`Function {number}<function-lufact>` and the triangular substitution routines.
+Alternatively, we can get Julia to take advantage of the structure automatically by converting the matrix into a special type called {term}`sparse`.
 Sparse matrices are covered in more detail in later chapters.

 ## Symmetric matrices